oscar-dev19/oscar-dev19/README.md

 ---

-- 👀 I’m interested in Machine Learning and discovering new applications of AI!
+- 👀 I’m interested in Quantum Computing and its applications especially in the fields of privacy and security!
-- 🌱 I’m currently learning Data Analytics and Statistics
+- 🌱 I’m currently learning Qiskit and Mathematical Foundations in Algorithm Development.
-- 💞️ I’m looking to collaborate on Classical Machine Learning tasks.
+- 💞️ I’m looking to collaborate on any Open Source Software!
 - 📫 How to reach me
   * developer email: oscarl.developer@gmail.com
   * linkedIn: https://www.linkedin.com/in/oscar-lopez-dev/